Sohaib90/Sohaib90/README.md

   Hi there
 </h1>

-🔭 I’m currently working as a Software Engineer at Accenture building software solutions for automated guided vehicles.
+🔭 I’m currently working as a Software Engineer at Accenture, building software solutions for automated guided vehicles.
+   Currently designing a fleet management system for AGVs

 📫 How to reach me: sohaib.arshid101@gmail.com